DimitrieStoica/anotherstoic.github.io/vpc.md

 - performs network address translation for instances that have been assigned public IP addresses
 - if a subnet is associated with a route table that has a route to an Internet gateway = `public subnet`

 > `default route table` = initially only a single route: a local route that enables communication within the VPC.
+The default route table cannot be deleted

 > for internate routable subnets Internet Gateways provide a route in the table 0.0.0.0/0